Raga: Training

-Classical music has been transmitted through music schools or through Guru–Shishya parampara (teacher–student tradition) through an oral tradition and practice.
+Classical music has been transmitted through music schools or through Guru–Shishya parampara ('teacher–student tradition') through an oral tradition and practice.
 Some are known as gharana (houses), and their performances are staged through sabhas (music organizations).
-Each gharana has freely improvised over time, and differences in the rendering of each rāga is discernible.
+Each gharana has freely improvised over time, and differences in the rendering of each raga is discernible.
 In the Indian musical schooling tradition, the small group of students lived near or with the teacher, the teacher treated them as family members providing food and boarding, and a student learnt various aspects of music thereby continuing the musical knowledge of their guru.
 The tradition survives in parts of India, and many musicians can trace their guru lineage.

-Persian rāk
+Persian râk

-The music concept of rāk or rang (meaning “colour”) in Persian is probably a pronunciation of rāga.
-According to Hormoz Farhat, it is unclear how this term came to Persia, it has no meaning in modern Persian language, and the concept of rāga is unknown in Persia.
+The music concept of râk or rang ('colour') in Persian is probably a pronunciation of rāga.
+According to Hormoz Farhat, it is unclear how this term came to Persia, as it has no meaning in the modern Persian language and the concept of rāga is unknown in Persia.